CineStill 800T Film Review

 CineStill is allowed to use this trademark because they’ve eventually proven to the authority that their product is widely recognized as “800T” or “800 Tungsten.”
 It’s been marketed and sold as such for the past decade to a wide audience of still film photographers, whereas Kodak’s films (while bought in larger quantities) are either specialized to the smaller audience of movie producers or simply do not need that protection.

-As part of the trademarking agreement, CineStill must police and enforce the TM on their own, which they recently did by reaching out to sellers and producers of other re-spooled rem-jet-less “800T” films.
+As part of the trademarking agreement, CineStill must police and enforce the TM on its own, which it recently did by reaching out to sellers and producers of other re-spooled remjet-less “800T” films.
 Reflex Labs complied by renaming their film, and many sellers agreed to remove or relist the competing products under a different name.
 (The trademark has no claim over the process, just the name.)

 But days ago, I learned about CatLABS’s experience, who posted a lengthy public complaint about being “sued” by CineStill.
-To myself and others, it appeared as something way over the top.
-Thousands of photographers went online to complain and trash the company, often (erroneously) exclaiming that CIneStill’s product is nothing but a rebranded Kodak film.
+To myself and others, this felt unnecessarily strict and unfriendly.
+Thousands of photographers went online to complain and trash CineStill, often (erroneously) exclaiming that their product is nothing but a rebranded Kodak film.

-Two days in, CineStill’s response was quoted in the PetaPixel article explaining that they’ve never sued CatLABS; instead, they’ve sent a cease and desist letter to CatLABS’ layers in response to their direct request for that letter.
-They also clarified that that letter is neither a lawsuit nor legally-binding.
+Two days later, CineStill’s response was quoted in the PetaPixel article explaining that they’ve never sued CatLABS; instead, they’ve sent a cease and desist letter to CatLABS’ layers in response to their direct request for that letter.
+They also clarified that that letter is neither a lawsuit nor legally binding.

 CineStill 800T, CineStill 400D, and CineStill 50D.